Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-leeanswoo/Applied_Ethics.md

 1) If all people were ethical in their interactions, there would be no need for the judiciary system since law enforcement and law itself is a direct product from trying to control unethical behavior.

-2) Banning smoking in public places
+2) Banning smoking in public places.
+With the clean air act, it banned smoking in indoor and public places.
+After more research from tobacco was made and showed that second hand smoke was dangerous as well, it put the group (general population) before the individual (smoker)

 3) Bonus: A way to incentivize employees, is to hold random checks on random employees to make sure our code of ethics is being upheld.
 If after the check it is found that they are being upheld, provide a monetary award, because most of the time a person might be unethical is due to greed and greed being a product of money.
 Also if employees pass inspections, they will be more eligable to raises and promotions.
 We would also use technilogical mutation to change the frequency of the of the access to certain levels of security to prevent unauthorized access to data.